1 min read

 • Reduced muscle soreness after exercise

-• Accelerated healing of injuries
+• Faster healing of soft tissue injuries

-• Decreased inflammation markers
+• Lower inflammatory markers

-• Improved skin texture and reduced wrinkles
+• Improved skin texture and collagen density

 R